Carnagion/dissertation/interim/interim.typ

 The longer the deviation and number of deviations in $D$, the higher the objective value will be.
 Thus, the problem is one of minimisation, i.e. finding the runway sequence with the minimum objective value, which translates to the minimum possible delay.

 Note that the difference (in minutes) between an aircraft $x$'s scheduled take-off time $t_x$ and its earliest allocated take-off time $e_x$ is squared.
 This ensures fairness by favouring moderate delays for all aircraft rather than exceedingly high delays for some and little to no delays for the rest.

-// TODO: Illustrate the above with an example
-#todo("Add an example to illustrate this")

 = Implementation